lifeofsoumya/blog-backups/clywmazr5001b09jwbkbh1q07.md

 ---
-title: "My freelancing journey since 2016"
+title: "From Freelance animator to Software Developer"
-seoTitle: "My Freelancing journey since 2016"
+seoTitle: "From Freelance animator to Software Developer"
 seoDescription: "my freelancing journey started way back in 2016 when I was still in school.
 Driven by a passion to earn some extra pocket money with my existing skills, I b"
 datePublished: Mon Jul 22 2024 06:40:27 GMT+0000 (Coordinated Universal Time)
 cuid: clywmazr5001b09jwbkbh1q07